kattiest/SCUpdootHelper/README.md

         Confirm the operation in the pop-up dialog.

     Backup Keybinds, Settings
-       Keep the checkbox checked to preserve your settings including keybinds, and stick settings
+       Keep the checkbox checked to preserve your settings including keybinds.

     Close:
         Click the "Close" button or hit the "X" to exit the program.